cisocrgroup/pocoweb/frontend/public_html/doc.md

 Each matching token is shown in a blue outline.
 All matched tokens can be individually corrected using profiler suggestions or manual editing.
 It is also possible to globally batch-correct the shown tokens using the correction bar at the top of the concordance view.
+All inputs allow the insertion of Unicode escape codes.

 After one or more tokens have been corrected, a new batch of tokens is shown (if there are more to show).
 It is possible to set the number of tokens per page in the _display settings_ tab of the [page